Companies regularly pentest to adhere to compliance requirements but is this enough to actually stay secure?

 4. Improved operational efficiency

 With more frequent tests, companies are better prepared to improve their day-to-day security operations.
-Continuous pentesting unlocks the benefit of having increased data.
+Continuous penetration testing unlocks the benefit of having increased data.
 This data can be analyzed to identify trends and increase efficiency, while also decreasing any redundancies in your development and security processes.

 Examples of valuable pentest data include the average remediation time, identifying systematic trends, or portfolio coverage.
 Explore more pentesting metrics.